geudde/attic-chest/pages/04.season-3/15.meeting-36/12.answer-2/docs.md

 &emsp;Reveal the feelings of the heart.

 Whate’er its source, if conscious Love
-&emsp;Or Modesty its Birth controul
+&emsp;Or Modesty its Birth control
 Its rising crimson, e’er must prove
 &emsp;The offspring of a feeling soul.